github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/available-rules-for-rulesets.md

 Enabling force pushes will not override any other rules.
 For example, if a branch requires a linear commit history, you cannot force push merge commits to that branch.

-{% ifversion ghes or ghae %}You cannot enable force pushes for a branch if a site administrator has blocked force pushes to all branches in your repository.
+{% ifversion ghes %}You cannot enable force pushes for a branch if a site administrator has blocked force pushes to all branches in your repository.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-repository-management-policies-in-your-enterprise)."

 If a site administrator has blocked force pushes to the default branch only, you can still enable force pushes for any other branch or tag.{% endif %}